telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 Consider the following tips to troubleshoot the Fiddler's network extension on macOS:

-- Ensure that the currently logged use on macOS has administraive privileges that allows him to install and enable network exteions.
+- Ensure that the currently logged user on macOS has administrative privileges that allows installation and enablement network extensions.

 If you experience any troubles installing and enabling the Fiddler's network extension for macOS, please reach out to us through [the Telerik Support Center](https://www.telerik.com/account/support-center).